PROGRAMS Collaborative Quality Initiatives

 -

-The Michigan Back Collaborative (MIBAC) is a statewide, provider-led collaborative focused on better care for low back pain.
-The initial focus is on first-contact clinicians – primary care physicians and chiropractors.
-Participants aim to achieve more effective care patterns, improved outcomes for patients, and greater satisfaction for both clinicians and patients.
-The three components within the MIBAC structure are: training, Patient Reported Outcomes (PRO), and the formation of a new registry for acute low back pain to identify best-practices in spine care.
-For more information, visit mibac.org.
+The Michigan Back Collaborative (MIBAC) is a population health collaborative focused on better care for low back pain by first-contact clinicians – primary care physicians, chiropractors, emergency medicine and urgent care physicians, specialists, physical therapists, and advanced practice providers.
+Participants aim to achieve more effective care patterns, better outcomes for patients and increased satisfaction for clinicians and patients, with a focus on lowering the rate of transition from acute to chronic pain.
+The three components within the MIBAC structure are: training, Patient Reported Outcomes (PROs) and the formation of a new registry for acute low back pain to identify best-practices in spine care.

 -